 - Sealants and adhesives

-Having a robust supply chain strategy isn’t just important; it’s non-negotiable.
-While you might be able to find some materials locally (like frames or packaging, perhaps), key components like solar cells are very frequently imported.
+A robust supply chain strategy isn’t just important; it’s non-negotiable.
+While some materials might be sourced locally (like frames or packaging), key components such as solar cells are almost always imported.

 Labor & Expertise

-A 100 MW plant could directly employ somewhere in the region of 70-90 people.
+A 100 MW plant could directly employ approximately 70-90 people.
 This would include:

-- Skilled technicians to operate and look after the machinery.
+- Skilled technicians to operate and maintain machinery.

-- Engineers to oversee process control and ensure top-notch quality.
+- Engineers to oversee process control and quality assurance.

 - Production line workers.

-- And, of course, a dedicated management team to steer the ship.
+- A dedicated management team to lead the operation.

-A PVKnowhow Perspective: When we dive into technical feasibility, we really get into the nitty-gritty.
-We’re talking about optimizing the plant layout, helping you pick the right machinery that fits your project goals and budget (whether that’s semi-automated or fully automated lines), making sure materials flow efficiently through the plant, and even planning for workforce training.
-We also tap into our extensive network to help with things like supplier qualification – making sure you’re getting good quality materials from reliable sources.
+A PVKnowhow Perspective: When we dive into technical feasibility, we get into the nitty-gritty.
+We’re talking about optimizing the plant layout, helping you select the right machinery for your goals and budget (from semi-automated to fully automated lines), ensuring an efficient material flow, and even planning workforce training.
+We also tap into our extensive network to assist with supplier qualification, making sure you source high-quality materials from reliable partners.

 Financial Viability – The Numbers Game